|

+Sexual Transmission of HCV Introduction How is HCV Spread?
 HCV is a blood-borne disease, that is, it is transmitted by blood-to-blood contact.
 Any activity that lets one person's blood or body fluids to come into contact with another person's blood or mucous membranes can potentially transmit HCV.
 However, some activities are much more likely than others to spread the virus.
 HCV can be transmitted by sharing equipment for injection and non-injection drugs (for example, needles, cookers, cocaine straws, and crack pipes).
 Needles used for tattooing, body piercing, and acupuncture may also spread HCV.
-Sharing personal items like razors, toothbrushes, or nail files is a less likely – but still possible – transmission route.
+Sharing personal items like razors, toothbrushes, or nail files is a less likely but still possible transmission route.
 In the past, many people contracted HCV through blood transfusions, but since 1992 there has been a reliable HCV blood test and today donated blood is safe.
-Today the likelihood of contracting HCV through infected blood is less than .001%
+Today the likelihood of contracting HCV through infected blood is less than .001% Sex and HCV We know that blood-borne viruses can be transmitted through certain types of sexual activity.
+HCV has rarely been detected in semen and vaginal fluids.
+However, most studies suggest that the virus is not often found in these body fluids, or that it is present in very low amounts and the virus particles may be noninfectious.

 Most experts believe that the risk of sexual transmission of HCV is low.
-Most studies show that only a small percentage of people – usually ranging from 0-3% – contract HCV through unprotected heterosexual intercourse with a long-term, monogamous HCV-positive partner.
+Most studies show that only a small percentage of people usually ranging from 0-3% contract HCV through unprotected heterosexual intercourse with a long-term, monogamous HCV-positive partner.
 Health Canada estimates the risk that a person will get HCV from unprotected sex with a steady HCV-infected partner at 2.5% over 20 years.

 Some studies indicate that sexual transmission from men to women is more efficient than transmission from women to men.